 Here is a starting point of what mental health treatment services and resources we offer, as well as some of the key partnerships we have in our communities.
 We are proud to have these robust options available to our members and patients.
 But we also know it can be overwhelming to figure out what is right for you.
 If you need guidance on how to start, contact your primary care provider.
 A doctor you know and trust is often the person who can best help you get started on your journey.

-Treatment services at our hospitals and clinics in the Twin Cities, Central Minnesota and Western Wisconsin
+Treatment services at our hospitals and clinics in the Twin Cities and Western Wisconsin

 This team provides support and helps you become your best self.
 They start by building the right support team.
 That could include one or several mental health experts.
 All of them communicate and coordinate your care plan.
 They make sure you get the most beneficial treatment.